comrade-coop/aapp-toolkit/README.md

   aApp instances are discovered both publicly and privately via DNS.
 During the initial bootstrapping, the app takes ownership of a DNS zone used for public and private communications.

 - **P2P Bootstrapping**
-  The first instance is bootstrapped by the developer upon remote attestation.
-Subsequent instances are self-bootstrapped after mutual attestation.
-This process configures proxies and seeds initial secrets, ensuring traceability in the certificate-issuing process via a public transparency log.
+  The first instance is bootstrapped by the developer following a remote attestation process.
+The toolkit provides a minimal bootstrapping workflow that can be extended or integrated into a broader governance and transparency framework based on your application's or network's specific requirements.
+Subsequent instances are self-bootstrapped through mutual attestation.
+This process configures proxies, seeds initial secrets, and ensures traceability in the certificate-issuing process using a publicly auditable transparency log.

 - **High Availability**
   Multiple aApp instances form a network, actively monitoring application state and reporting to service discovery components.